babbarutkarsh/dBank/README.md

 # Decentralized Bank.
-A decentralized bank with interests and loans with DEFI Blockchain, Ethereum, Solidity, ERC20, truffle, ganache, Web3.js, and React.js
+A decentralized bank with interests and loans.
+Made using DEFI Blockchain, Ethereum, Solidity, ERC20, truffle, ganache, Web3.js, and React.js

 Meant to learn blockchain technologies.